Mt. Yangbew (Travel Guide): How to Get there, What to See

 Mt Yangbew to La Trinidad Strawberry Farm

-From Mt Yangbew, you can ride a taxi all the way to La Trinidad Strawberry Farm.
+From Mt Yangbew, you can ride a taxi to La Trinidad Strawberry Farm.
 The fare should be around Php 100 to Php 120.

-If you’re not sure with where you’re going, you can always ask the locals for directions.
+If you’re not sure where you’re going, you can always ask the locals for directions.

 Mt Yangbew to Mt Kalugong

 Mt Yangbew stands next to Mt Kalugong and you can climb both mountains on the same day.
-There is actually a trail from Brgy Tawang to Mt Kalugong although I’m not sure if this is still open.
+There is a trail from Brgy Tawang to Mt Kalugong although I’m not sure if this is still open.
 If you’re not sure, just wait for a taxi and tell the driver to take you to Mt Kalugong.
-The fare should range from Php 120-Php150.
+The fare should range from Php 120 to Php 150.

 23 Comments